pweil-/origin/docs/router_sharding.md

 anyway.
 Routers should be a low touch configuration item that do not require many custom commands for daily administration.

-- Where does configuration live: etcd, just like any other pod
+- Configuration lives in etcd, just like any other resource
-- How are shards configured: shards are configured via custom commands and `json` syntax
+- Shards are configured via custom commands and `json` syntax
-- How does OpenShift know about routers (for route allocation): routers are known to OpenShift at create time
+- Routers are known to OpenShift; the system ensures the proper configuration is running

 Pros:

 - Custom administration syntax
 - Deal with routers as infra
-- The system knows about routers for route allocation with no extra effort
+- The system knows about routers for route allocation and visualization with no extra effort

 Cons:

-- More divergent from Kubernetes codebase which is generally bad
+- More divergent from Kubernetes codebase initially, though we may be able to generalize parts of this approach to sharding to other resources and controllers which allow sharding

-#### Option 3: Hybrid

-Routers could be administered with custom commands in the OpenShift client and still *NOT* be top level objects.
-This allows administrators to create and administer routers via the CLI, allows the system to explicitly know about routers when they are created, and allows more robust visualization commands.

-- Where does configuration live: etcd, just like any other pod
-- How are shards configured: shards are configured via environment variables as in the pod scenario and only created with custom commands like `create router`
-- How does OpenShift know about routers (for route allocation): routers are known to OpenShift at create time

-Pros:

-- Custom administration syntax
-- Deal with routers as infra
-- The system knows about routers for route allocation with no extra effort

-Cons:

-- Possibly confusing that you can administer a router via custom commands or the existing pod commands
+### Proposed Implementation

+#### The `Router` Resource

+There should be a new OpenShift resource called `Router`.
+Its fields should include:

+1. Type: the type of the router backend to use (HAProxy, nginx	, etc)
+2. Label: the label that associates resources (Endpoints, Routes, Services) with this router
+3. HA: whether this router should be run in HA mode

+#### The Router Subsystem State Reconciler

+The OpenShift system needs a new state reconciler to ensure that the configured routers are always running.
+This will be a new controller called `RouterSubsystemController` that will watch the `Router` resource and handle running pods to realize the specified configuration.

+## Route Allocation

+Route allocation is the process of assigning a `Route` record to a specific `Router` and setting up DNS for routes.
+We will treat the problem of route allocation similarly to the problem of scheduling a Pod.
+There will be a new state reconciler to allocate Routes after they are created and a new field to express allocation status in the `Route` resource.

+### Proposed Implementation

+#### `Route` resource changes

+The `Route` resource should have a new field added:

+    type Route {
+    	// other fields not shown
+    	Status RouteAllocationStatus
+    }

+The `RouteAllocationStatus` type represents the allocation status of a route; it can be valued `NEW` or `ALLOCATED`.

+#### Route Allocator

+We will introduce `RouteAllocator`, a state reconciler that watches the `Route` resource and allocates new routes.
+The allocator will use a pluggable allocation strategy, allowing users to author their own strategies.
+Our initial strategy implementation will be a simple round-robin strategy.

 ## User Requests a Route